 The first step for getting your fabric strips fairly similar in size is to cut out a paper template.

-The size of your strips is entirely up to you, but to give you an idea, I cut a strip off the side of a piece of A4 paper to use as my template.
+The size of your strips is entirely up to you, but to give you an idea, I cut a small strip off the side of a piece of A4 paper (as shown above) to use as my template.

 STEP 2: Cut your cord length